hanabi/hanabi.github.io/misc/BGA.md

   - Alice is expected to play the red 1.
 (The red 1 is said to have *Priority*.)
 Instead, Alice plays the blue 1.
   - Thus, Alice is **promising** that someone one the team has the blue 2 on their *Finesse Position*.
 Whoever has it should blind-play it, similar to if a *Finesse* was performed.
 - You can also do *Priority Bluffs*.
 It works surprisingly well in a variety of situations.
 - Why do this?
-It gets cards "for free" without having to use any clues and has very little downsides.
+It gets cards "for free" without having to use any clues and has few downsides.

 ### 3 Bluffs - Added